16parmindersingh/Data-Analytics-Portfolio/HR-Analytics-Dashboard/README.md

 - **Salary Impact**: The majority of attrition occurs in the **≤5K salary slab** (158 employees), indicating that lower-paid employees are more likely to leave.
 - **Job Role Analysis**: **Laboratory Technicians** (80) and **Sales Executives** (56) have the highest attrition, while **Research Directors** (2) and **Managers** (5) have the lowest.
 - **Tenure Trends**: Attrition peaks at **1 year** of tenure (57 employees), with notable spikes at 2 years (20), 5 years (20), and 10 years (15).
+- **Management Recommendations**: Suggests focusing HR policies on salary adjustments for lower-paid roles and retention programs for Laboratory Technicians and Sales Executives.

 ---